1951 Syracuse Orangemen football team

 The 1951 Syracuse Orangemen football team represented Syracuse University in the 1951 college football season.
 The Orangemen were led by third-year head coach Ben Schwartzwalder and played their home games at Archbold Stadium in Syracuse, New York.
 Syracuse finished the season with a 5–4 record and were not invited to a bowl game.
+The team was ranked at No. 65 in the 1951 Litkenhous Ratings.